poweredgenl/networkstuff/peering/README.md

 # Peering with AS200132

-If youre connected at the Frys IX and/or SPeed IX im able to peer with you if you'd like.
+If youre connected at the Frys IX and/or Speed-IX im able to peer with you if you'd like.

 ## Procedure